skipkemoi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script print hello world followed by new line
+the script print hello world followed by new line